ferrucc-io/ferruccio/content/posts/altacucina.md

 ## Finding a good replacement for myself

-Around the same time I started working on Al.ta Cucina I also accepted an offer from [Intercom](https://intercom.com), to move to Dublin and work as a product engineer.
+Around the same time I started working on Al.ta Cucina I also accepted an offer to move to Dublin and work as a product engineer.

 I made this very clear with Simone and Alessandro, so we all had this <3 month deadline to find another Ferruccio.